Dual Credit Options

 Additional information about the 1818 program can be found on the SLU website: http://www.slu.edu/1818

-Southwestern Illinois College (SWIC): Students have the opportunity to earn college credit, at no cost, for some of the courses they take in our business department.
-This courses would not transfer to a four-year institution under the IL Articulation Agreement.
-However, they can be used to complete Associates degree and certificate program in related fields at SWIC and may transfer to other technical institutions.
+Southwestern Illinois College (SWIC): Students have the opportunity to earn college credit, at no cost, for some of the courses offered at FCHS.
+The business course would not transfer to a four-year institution under the IL Articulation Agreement.
+However, it can be used to complete Associates degree and certificate program in related fields at SWIC and may transfer to other technical institutions.
+The math course is transferable to four-year institutions.

 Business & Technology Concepts - Yearlong course: BUS 101 - Introduction to Business, 3 credit hours